hoist/hoist-js/README.md

 	});

 	// save an object; the object returned will have an _id parameter.
-	// anything passed to this method with an _id parameter will
+	// anything passed to this method with an _id parameter will overwrite
-	// overwriting the object with the given id.
+	// the object with the given id.

+	// You can post multiple objects by passing an array instead.

 	projects.post({
 		name: "Cool Project",